openintegrationhub/openintegrationhub.github.io/docs/Services/Services.md

 ## Component Orchestrator

 The Component Orchestrator orchestrates flow lifecycle.
 It creates queues in RabbitMQ and manages Docker containers (deploy/stop/remove) for each flow node whenever a flow is created, stopped or removed.
-For further information see: .[Component Orchestrator](https://openintegrationhub.github.io/docs/Services/ComponentOrchestrator.html).
+For further information see:[Component Orchestrator](https://openintegrationhub.github.io/docs/Services/ComponentOrchestrator.html).

 ## Component Repository